logic-wei/universal_i2c/README.md

 	.adapter = &i2c0Adapter
 };
 ```

 ## use it to transifer data
-When you finished all the work before,it's simply to use i2c.
+When you finished all the work above,it's simply to use i2c.
 ```
 int main(int argc, char **argv)
 {